polyurichard/lectures/OOD/oo.md

 The Single Responsibility Principle dictates that a class should have only one reason to change, meaning it should have only one job or responsibility.

 In our RPG game, we ensure each class has a single responsibility.
-For instance, the `Weapon` class is only responsible for weapon-related attributes and behaviors.
+- The `Weapon` class is only responsible for weapon-related attributes and behaviors.
 It should not include logic for saving game state or managing player health.
+- The `Player` class is responsible for player-related behaviors.
+It's not concerned with how a weapon is used; it only knows that it can use a weapon.

+By delegating the responsibility of using a weapon to the Weapon class, the `Player` class adheres to the SRP.
+If the way a weapon is used needs to change, you would modify the `Weapon` class, not the `Player` class.
+This separation of concerns leads to more maintainable and flexible code.

 ## Open/Closed Principle (OCP)
 The Open/Closed Principle states that software entities should be open for extension, but closed for modification.
 This means creating modules that can be extended without altering their existing code.